 In this chapter about understanding the stock market I am not going to explain the basic terminology used in fundamental analysis, like intangible assets, net current assets and current ratio, as I believe most investors are familiar with this type of terminology.
 For those who are relatively new to fundamental analysis I recommend you to read the book: The Interpretation of Financial Statements from legendary investor Mr. Benjamin Graham, in which these common terms are explained very clearly.
-More information about this timeless guide to interpreting and understanding financial statements can be found by clicking this link.

 To help you with understanding the stock market, I have created 4 articles so far.
 The Dow to Gold Ratio and the S&P 500 PE Ratio help you to determine how the overall stock market is priced while the January Effect explains why the stock market reacts like it does.
 In My Stock Market Analysis you will read why I believe the best investment options can be found in the energy and mining sectors.